hakluke/how-to-exit-vim/README.md

 ## The GitHub Issues Way
 Credit: @ZeroAurora

-1. In a repository (let's call it "my-computer"), create a issue named "vim".
+1. In a repository (let's call it "my-computer"), create a issue titled "vim".
 2. Close it.